 Catie Savage, the Trash Queen and founder of the volunteer Hell’s Kitchen Litter Legion, is on the front lines of the fight against filth.
 “Moving trash put-out to 8pm is a great first step in mitigating our massive rat problem,” she said, adding that it was only one solution for the long-tail issue.

 “It is imperative that the City Council pass mandatory curbside composting city-wide to remove all food scraps from these bags and into rodent proof compost bins,” she explained.
 “Mandatory composting, along with enforcement of existing composting laws for certain businesses, will have a huge impact on the rat population.”
 The city has recently resumed doling out penalties for businesses who don’t separate their organic waste as a means of enforcing commercial composting.

 For those looking to increase residential composting practice, Savage cited an interactive DSNY map of the open bins, operating hours and regulations.
 For non-compostable trash, Savage advises residents to “avoid leaving them next to or inside tree pits, as this essentially brings the buffet right to the rats’ door.”

-Potential approval and implementation are still up in the air for the DSNY proposal, pending a formal public commentary period.
-For now, the DSNY hopes to push the need for change forward.
+The DSNY stressed that the upcoming policy was critical to fighting back New York’s rodent issues.
 “Clean streets are essential to the City’s recovery, and between these changes and our five-borough containerization pilot, we’re lathering up to shave New York’s 5 o’clock shadow of trash bags,” said Goodman.